reportportal/docs/src/md/src/TipsAndTricks/index.md

 **Option 5:**

-Set all users at project with Role `Operator`.
+Set all users on the project with the Role `Operator`.
 This role can’t report data into RP.

-Create internal user for Jenkins executions, set him a lead role.
+Create an internal user for Jenkins executions, set him/her as a lead role.

-Will make possible to create launches only for Jenkins user
+This will make it possible to create launches only for Jenkins users

-And you can combine all those options at the same time.
+Note: It is also possible to combine all those options at the same time.

->If you see inconsistencies, typos or want to add something, please, [send us Pull Request into source](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)
+>If you see inconsistencies, typos or want to add something, please, [send us Pull Requests to branch it into our source code](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)